ACTIVITY

 After Multiculturalism?
 Conversations between History and Sociology

-Bill Schwarz, Queen Mary, University of London and Satnam Virdee, University of Glasgow
+Bill Schwarz, Queen Mary, University of London, Satnam Virdee, University of Glasgow and others

 In three dynamic conversations, established and emerging international scholars of contemporary Britain discuss: the past and present of ‘multiculturalism’; the shifting politics of class, race and difference in post-1968 Britain; and the role and responsibilities of anti-racist scholarship.